niceume/datasailr/README.md

 date_format( unix_date, str_format )  // This format should follow C++'s std::chrono::format. "%m/%d/%y" or "%Y-%m-%d" is popular.
 ```

-Currently, users cannot implement functions in Sailr script by themselves.
+Currently, users cannot implement functions of Sailr script by themselves.

-If you want to implement your own function, you need to modify libsailr and write code in C.
+If you want to implement your own function, you need to modify libsailr or libsailr's external function mechanism.

 The libsailr C API is not mature.
 The interface for users is not organized.
 Please feel free to contact the author if you want your own function.